Aled Miles

-Aled Euros Miles (born 23 May 1965) is a British-American information technology executive and internet security expert currently based in San Francisco and Los Angeles, California.
+Aled Euros Miles (born 23 May 1965) is a British-American information technology executive and internet security expert currently based in Los Angeles, California.

-He currently serves as president and CEO and board member of Sauce Labs and was appointed in September 2020 as the Welsh Government Envoy to the United States.
-Previously he served as CEO and member of the board of global tech firm TeleSign Corporation.
+Miles is the President and CEO of Intellistack, the Welsh Government Envoy to the United States (appointed in September 2020), and serves on the Board of Lixa.
+Previously he was the CEO of Sauce Labs, and the CEO and member of the board of global tech firm, TeleSign Corporation.

-He is a graduate of St. Mary's University and the Stanford Graduate School of Business, and previously served on the executive committee as a senior vice president at the global security firm, Symantec.
+He is a graduate of St. Mary's University and the Stanford Graduate School of Business, and previously was on the executive committee as a senior vice-president at the global security firm, Symantec.

 Career

 Miles began his business technology career at the security firm Symantec.
-He worked in various roles over his twenty year tenure, eventually reaching the position of senior vice president, where he oversaw the global Norton division.
+He worked in various roles over his twenty-year tenure, eventually reaching the position of senior vice-president, where he oversaw the global Norton division.

 In 2006, Miles relocated to the United States to become president and COO of Los Angeles-based Helinet Aviation Services, a helicopter services provider.
 During this time, he also became the CEO of Cineflex Camera Systems, which developed gyro-stabilized camera systems used in aerial broadcast production.
-During his tenure, Cineflex was awarded Emmy recognition for its role in the filming of the BBC's documentary series, "Planet Earth".
-In 2007 Cineflex was acquired by Nasdaq listed company Axsys Technologies (AXYS).
+During his tenure, Cineflex was awarded Emmy recognition for its role in the filming of the BBC's documentary series, Planet Earth.
+In 2007 Cineflex was acquired by Nasdaq-listed company Axsys Technologies (AXYS).
 In 2009, Axsys was acquired by General Dynamics and Miles returned to Symantec.